plone/training/voltoaddons/01-addon-basics.rst

     npm -g i @plone/create-volto-app
     create-volto-app myvoltoproject

-or the upcoming Yeoman-based generator-volto:
+or the new Yeoman-based generator-volto:

 .. code-block:: bash